 - Long paragraphs in an online article are more difficult to understand.
 You’ll find yourself lost in all the words.
 Bite-sized chunks are easier to process.

 - While in a book you can stretch a sentence over half a page, shorter sentences are that much easier to read online.
 We use 20 words as a target length.

-- Passive voice results in distant writing.
-Active voice is much more engaging.
+- Finally, passive voice results in distant writing.
+The active voice is much more engaging.
 It’s almost impossible to write a ‘natural’ text without any passive voice at all (IMHO), and we ‘allow’ 10% passive voice in our analysis.

 If you want more insight into how we decided on all these target numbers, please read the article Content analysis: methodological choices explained.

 The last step of this beginner’s guide to Yoast SEO is an advanced one

 When you first install Yoast SEO, we hide all advanced settings.
 We don’t want to bother you with these and have set them up to our standards.
 But I’d like you to check just two of the settings in there.
 Go to SEO > Dashboard > Features.
 Toggle the switch as in the image below to enable the advanced settings.
 Don’t worry; we’ll close these advanced settings right after this section.